nemanjamart/ADSScanExplorerService/README.md

 ### ADSScanExplorerService

 Start the service by running the docker compose.
-Make sure to set the correct urls to the db and ElasticSearch instance.
+Make sure to set the correct urls to the db and ElasticSearch instance in config.py
 ```
 docker compose -f docker-compose.yaml up -d
 ```